pattonsgirl/CEG2350/docs/Labs/Lab12/Instructions.md

 - [SSH CVE reports](https://www.cvedetails.com/vulnerability-list/vendor_id-120/SSH.html)
 - [Apache HTTP Server CVE reports](https://www.cvedetails.com/version-list/0/17262/1/)

-It is a combination of credentials (identity) and network rules that keep systems safe, and allow people to only access what they need.
+It is a combination of credentials (identity) and network rules that keep systems safe, and allow people to only access and interact with what they need.

+---

-Your task is to revise the Inbound / Ingress Security Group Rules for your instance and replace them with rules that set more appropriate restrictions.
+Your task is to revise the Inbound / Ingress Security Group Rules for your instance and replace them with rules that
+- restrict access to SSH (port 22) if the source IP is "trusted"
+- allow ANY IP to connect to port 80
+- allow ANY *OR* only trusted IPs to access port 8080 (setup for Part 4)

 Assuming you have hit "Start Lab" and have opened your console via the "AWS" link after the lab has started (timer is counting down), this [link will quick drop you to your Security Groups](https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#SecurityGroups:).
 Find the Security Group named **`ceg2350-Lab1SecurityGroup`** (or similar).
 Click the checkbox next to that entry or the link in the "Security Group ID" column to focus on only this Security Group.  **Only edit the Inbound Rules**